nodejs/node/doc/guides/technical-values.md

 stability.
 Some key elements of this include:
 * Backwards compatibility
-* Predictable and stable releases
+* Stable releases on a predictable schedule
 * A strong safety net, including testing how changes in Node.js affect popular packages
 * Careful consideration of what goes into long term support (LTS) releases